Where to find cigars in Miami

 South Florida is a tobacco puffer’s paradise with a great deal of decent cigar shops and factories.

 Setting out on a mission to smoke my way through Miami, I quickly realized that South Florida is a tobacco puffer’s paradise.
 In nearly every decent cigar shop and factory discovered throughout the journey, there were the essential brand names such as Rocky Patels, Cohibas, Montecristos, and unknown treasures.
-There was also a great deal of wooden Indians sporting scowls and elaborate head dresses.
+There were also a great deal of wooden Indians sporting scowls and elaborate head dresses.

 But the shops that made the list below brought something special to the table, whether it was authenticity, taste, originality, warm customer service or convenience.
 So, grab your lighter and put on your sophisticated disposition; it’s time for a smoke.

-El Titan de Bronze: the quaintest mom-and-pop shop I found on my tobacco journey, exudes an atmosphere of authenticity unmatched.
+The quaintest mom-and-pop shop I found on my tobacco journey, exudes an atmosphere of authenticity unmatched.
 On the counter sits a cigar-filled jar reading, “Smuggled Cuban cigars; stolen from Castro’s private stash.”
 Those stogies sell for only a buck.